nasa/Common-Metadata-Repository/search-app/docs/api.md

  Find collections which were created within the ranges of datetimes.
 The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
 The default is inclusive on the range boundaries.

    curl "%CMR-ENDPOINT%/collections?created_at\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z&created_at\[\]=2015-01-01T10:00:00Z,"

+#### <a name="c-with-new-granules"></a> Find collections with new granules

+  Find collections containing granules added after a given date.
+The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.

+  curl "%CMR_ENDPOINT%/collections?has-granules-added-after=\[\]2015-01-01T10:00:00Z"

 #### <a name="c-revision-date"></a> Find collections by revision_date